 Prom Resources for LGBT Students

 In Fricke v.
 Lynch, a federal court ruled that any policy excluding same-sex couples from proms or school dances violates the right to free expression guaranteed by the 1st Amendment to the U.S. Constitution.
-Other decisions have found that enforcing outdated notions that only boys can wear tuxedoes and only girls can wear dresses to Prom is illegal.
+Other decisions have found that enforcing outdated notions that only boys can wear tuxedoes and only girls can wear dresses to formal school dances is illegal.
 Other federal courts have ruled in the same way, most recently in the case of McMillen v.
 Itawamba County School District.